 HD is a neurodegenerative genetic disorder that typically manifests in mid-adult life.
 People with HD experience profound neurodegeneration predominantly in the basal ganglia and cortex, which are brain areas critically involved in motor control and cognitive function.
 Individuals afflicted with HD develop involuntary movements, known as chorea, as well as significant cognitive and psychiatric problems.
 The gene inheritance is based on a single mutated autosomal dominant gene.
 Therefore, an individual with one mutated copy of the gene inherited from either parent will develop the disease.
 In general, if an individual has the disease, each of his or her children is at 50% risk of inheritance.
-The disease often manifests in mid-adult life, and as a result, an individual may have already raised a family and unwittingly passed on the mutated gene prior to diagnosis.
 Thus, each diagnosis may affect more than just one person with devastating impact on the family.
-To date, treatment is largely directed towards management of symptoms and improving quality of life without much potential for disease modification.
+To date, there is no FDA-approved disease modifying therapy and treatment is largely directed towards management of symptoms and improving quality of life.